NEW: Former Yemeni President Ali Abdullah Saleh will leave, a source says

 A Saudi-led coalition Tuesday ended its “Operation Decisive Storm” – its nearly monthlong airstrike campaign in Yemen – and a new initiative is underway.

 “Operation Renewal of Hope” will focus on the political process.

-Saudi Arabia had launched airstrikes on Houthi positions across Yemen, hoping to wipe out the Iranian-allied rebel group that has overthrown the government and seized power.
+Saudi Arabia and its coalition partners started pounding Houthi positions across Yemen starting on March 26, hoping to wipe out the Iranian-allied rebel group that overthrew the Yemeni government and seized power.

-This month, Saudi officials said airstrikes have degraded Houthi-controlled military infrastructure, including key buildings in the capital Sanaa.
+This month, Saudi officials said airstrikes have degraded Houthi-controlled military infrastructure, including key buildings in Sanaa.